reiryuki/Moto-Waves-G-5G-Plus-Maxx-Audio-Magisk-Module/README.md

 I only test this on my Redmi 4A rolex Android 10.
 Android 11 or other devices may not work.

-This module doesn't support Audio Modification Library module.
+Now this module supports Audio Modification Library module, also [ACDB module](https://t.me/viperatmos), but still can be stand alone.

 Please open issues with logcat if you got problems.
 Don't report anything without logcat!